-What is guided selling?
+What is the definition of guided selling?

 Wikipedia offers an excellent general definition for guided selling: Guided Selling is a process that helps potential buyers of products or services to choose the product best fulfilling their needs and hopefully guides the buyer to buy.